sdargoeuves/ipf-siteSeparation/README.md

 use to only generate a new host/site JSON file from SNow.
 This won't update IP Fabric

 *Group for Rules creation:*
-*This is not the recommended method to update Site Separation, use with caution*
+*This is not the recommended method to update Site Separation*

 - *-u, --upper_match*